Charles Remond Douglass: Other work

 After his father purchased the "New National Era" in 1870, Douglass became a correspondent for the paper.
 He became a real estate developer and developed a 26-acre tract with 1400 feet of beach front summer resort in Maryland in 1892 that became known as Highland Beach.
 His youngest son, Haley George would later become mayor of Highland Beach.
 For many years he served as president of the Bethel Literary and Historical Association, a cultural and literary institution for African Americans in Washington, D.C.
 Douglass also became a member of the District of Columbia's branch for the National Association for the Advancement of Colored People.

 Death

 Douglass died in Washington, D.C., on November 23, 1920, (age 76) after a short illness attributed to Bright's disease.
 He was buried at Columbian Harmony Cemetery in Washington, D.C., on November 26.
-He was survived by his wife Laura, and his two sons Joseph Douglass and Haley George.
+He was survived by his wife Laura and two sons, Joseph Henry Douglass and Haley George Douglass.